Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 With aging, memory, attention span, and concentration weaken.
-Reflexes slow down and cognitive skills may decline.
+Reflexes slow down, and cognitive skills may decline.
 The challenge of brain exercises is a fun and effective way to help your brain stay sharp and alert.
-While there are many types of brain exercises from crosswords, chess, sudoku, to maths, puzzles, and more, this article focuses on brain exercises that boost the nervous system with coordination training with the following benefits.
+While there are many types of brain exercises, from crosswords, chess, and sudoku, to maths, puzzles, and more, this article focuses on brain exercises that boost the nervous system with coordination training.

 - Thumb and Pinky

 - Ankle and Head Circling

 - Fist and Hand

 - Head and Tongue Rotations